noborus/mysql/README.md

 ### Execute `LOAD DATA LOCAL INFILE` instead of `INSERT INTO`

 Enables `LOAD DATA LOCAL INFILE` without the need to call a special function.
+Using `LOAD DATA LOCAL INFILE` instead of `INSERT INTO` is available with the filepath `Data::Data`.
 Create a statement by executing `LOAD DATA LOCAL INFILE 'Data::Data' INTO TABLE table name` as a query to the prepare function.
 Execute the returned statement with a value in Exec.
 Exec is imported as LOAD DATA until the statement is closed.